sinujose007/file-app/README.md

 Menus are available for creating users, upload files etc.

-After created normal users, they can also login and upload files.
+Other users can also login and upload files.

 -----